THE HISTORY OF SPIRITS IN IRELAND

 1405 – World’s earliest documented account of Whiskey.
 ‘Uisce Beatha’ is recorded in the Annals of Clonmacnoise, Ireland.

-1661 – Charles II of England places the first tax on distilling in Ireland in an attempt to raise funds for the English civil war.
+1661 – Charles II of England places the first tax on distilling in Ireland in an attempt to raise funds following his restoration to the throne.

 1779 – The Distilling Act makes operating a distillery without a license illegal.
 Most distillers decide to continue operating illegally and the golden age of Poitin begins.